 Most notable about drinking kombucha is how it should be decanted from the top of the bottle.
 At the bottom of a bottle of kombucha sits the scoby and it is not recommended that this culture be consumed.
 Do not shake or swirl the bottle as it could disrupt the scoby bringing it to the surface.
 For best results, decant the beverage from the top discarding the remaining last few ounces with the scoby.

 So is it truly the “elixir of life”?
 While it is unlikely the millions drinking kombucha today will live forever, it has many health benefits that should make it a regularly stocked beverage in your refrigerator.

 Paolo Murano is a world traveler, writer, and an entrepreneur based in Downtown Las Vegas.
-He is an author of the book “Manhattanizing Las Vegas” and a firm believer in sustainable urban living.
-His favorite drinks are kombucha and sauvignon blanc.
+He is a firm believer in sustainable urban living.
+His favorite beverages are kombucha and sauvignon blanc.